SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 ## Parameters Setup When Invoking Graphit From a Web Service
 A Graphit file can be invoked directly or be wrapped by a WS.
 When wrapped by the WS, the WS sends the parameters to Graphit which then parses them accordingly when generating the XML, JSON or CSV documents.
-The input parameters for the Graphit file can be populated by a parameter name or by a Map object.
+The input parameters for the Graphit file can be populated by a parameter name or by a map object.

 Example: